Alluxio/alluxio/docs/en/Mounting-Alluxio-FS-with-FUSE.md

 ## Building manually

 You can build Alluxio-FUSE with the maven profile `fuse`.
 This profile will be automatically activated by maven when it is detected that you are building Alluxio with a JDK version 8 or newer.
-For compatibility with Java 7, binary Alluxio distributions for Java 7 ship without alluxio-fuse support.

 The best way to do so is to either clone the Alluxio [GitHub repository](https://github.com/alluxio/alluxio) and choose your favourite branch from git, or to grab a [source distribution](https://github.com/alluxio/alluxio/releases) directly.
 Please refer to [this page](Building-Alluxio-Master-Branch.html)) for building instructions.